anoma/alucard/doc/spec.md

 2. Running the cli in a program like `rlwrap`.

 The Alucard user interface is in reality a thin sheen over the Common Lisp REPL interface.
 Therefore you are able to reuse the tooling that comes with a Common Lisp system.

 Since the Common Lisp system is an interactive system, everytime one uses editor integration to interact with the compiler, we are using the scripting mode of the system.
 From this scripting mode, the user can write the same program they would have in batch compilation mode.
-Further, since the tooling is integrated with ones editor they can experiment with:
+Further, since the tooling is integrated with one's editor they can experiment with:

 1. Running tests